apache/beam/beam-site/contribute/contribution-guide.md

 The [README file](https://github.com/apache/beam-site/blob/asf-site/README.md) in the website repository has more information on how to set up the required dependencies for your development environment.

-The general guidelines for cloning a repository can be adjusted to use the `asf-site` branch of `incubator-beam-site`:
+The general guidelines for cloning a repository can be adjusted to use the `asf-site` branch of `beam-site`:

 	$ git clone -b asf-site https://github.com/apache/beam-site.git
-	$ cd incubator-beam-site
+	$ cd beam-site
-	$ git remote add <GitHub_user> git@github.com:<GitHub_user>/incubator-beam-site.git
+	$ git remote add <GitHub_user> git@github.com:<GitHub_user>/beam-site.git
 	$ git fetch --all
 	$ git checkout -b <my-branch> origin/asf-site

 #### Working on your change

 While you are working on your pull request, you can test and develop live by running the following command in the root folder of the website:

 	$ bundle exec jekyll serve

 Jekyll will start a webserver on port 4000.
 As you make changes to the content, Jekyll will rebuild it automatically.

 In addition, you can run the tests to valid your links using:

 	$ bundle exec rake test

 Both of these commands will cause the `content/` directory to be generated.
 Merging autogenerated content can get tricky, so please leave this directory out of your commits and pull request by doing:

 	$ git checkout -- content